cawel/notes-binder/en/world/history/The Modern World - Global History since 1760/7 - The Great Acceleration (1890-1910).md

 * national tradition, supported by national conservatives
 * modernizers from the top down
 * borrowing French money, creating a working class, building railroads
-* sees the Jewish as enemies emigration
+* sees the Jewish as enemies leading to mass emigration
 * pogroms: anti-Jewish riots
 * it loses a national war to the Japanese
 * the ruling ‘national tradition’ elite compromised by reaching out to top-down modernizers and liberals, creating a parliament, and moving toward greater constitutional rule in Russia